cliffalbert/scripts/README.md

-update-nfo.sh: script to generate emby .nfo files to set actor/actress for all movies in the directory (works recursive) nfo-tool.pl: next generation based on update-nfo.sh rewrite in perl
+update-nfo.sh: script to generate emby .nfo files to set actor/actress for all movies in the directory (works recursive) nfo-tool.pl: next generation based on update-nfo.sh rewrite in perl nfo-symlink.sh: if media has been symlinked to another file this will also fix a symlink for the corresponding .nfo file

 ## Maildir/MUTT scripts